Friday, November 25, 2016

 Hidalgo Avenue has a fun, chaotic atmosphere with cramped spaces, colourful tables and chairs, wait-staff hawking menu choices, and the delicious smells wafting from open-air kitchens.

 The Parade of Silence continued a few more blocks, culminating at the Casa de la Cultura.
 We turned a sharp left and up the stairs into The Reef for an adult beverage.
 We finished up our fun evening with a yummy dinner at Javi’s Cantina on Juarez Avenue.
-The beautiful live, background music was provided by Jorge and Martine.
+The beautiful live background music was provided by Jorge and Martine.

 Jorge with Javi on drums

-We are already anticipating procession of the souls next year.
+We are already anticipating the procession of the souls next year.
 Sometimes life in paradise is just so darn difficult.

 Cheers